scoconno/scoconno.github.io/ancient/Apology/gobbet.md

 layout: ancientweekly
 title: Gobbet
 ---
-There are three passages this week.
-They are from *Apology*.
-Please complete **all three** and submit through the relevant link on Blackboard.
-Please also read the excerpt from Aristophanes, *Clouds*
+These two passages are from *Apology*.
+Please complete both and submit through the relevant link on Blackboard.

 **Passage 1**